|

 Top of Page

-seasonal change) more difficult.
+buildings and inhibiting access to buildings make invasion of your home more difficult.
 If possible, make any structural changes that will

 reduce condensation (on windows, plumbing, interior walls, etc.) in your home.
 Do